JustOpenSource/fatalshootings/README.md

-aApplication to explore data from [Fatal Encounters](http://fatalencounters.org).
+Application to explore data from [Fatal Encounters](http://fatalencounters.org).

 ##Table of Contents